-Resolution 333 of 201 establishes the nutritional labeling requirements for most packaged food products.
+Resolution 333 of 2011 establishes the nutritional labeling requirements for most packaged food products.
 This regulation does not cover nutritional labeling for products destined for infant children, which is set by Resolution 11488 of 1984.
 Nutritional labeling must be displayed in Spanish at a minimum and could be complemented with a sticker.
 For imported food products, the sticker may be used to indicate the percentages of daily intake per the above resolution.
 The portion size declared on the label must be determined from the reference quantities established by Resolution 333.
+In November 2020 the MHSP issued Resolution 2013 to help reduce sodium intake in Colombia.
+This measure sets mandatory maximum sodium content limits for 59 processed food categories ranging from snacks to processed meats and dairy products.
+The measure, which will be applied to domestic and imported products, sets out compulsory reduction goals for each category for November 2022 and November 2024.
+Colombia's food safety authority, INVIMA, will be tasked to enforce this regulation for imported products at ports of entry and through a conformity assessment requirement.
+Non-compliant products will be allowed to remain in the market until November 2025.
+Beyond this date, local producers and importers are expected to remove non-compliant products from the market.
+For more information on Resolution 2013 of 2020, please see the following GAIN report.